vidyar/shippabledocs1/sources/index.rst

 * Java
 * Scala

-You can test your projects with Minions on
+Your Minions can test your repos on -

 * Ubuntu 12.04 LTS
 * Ubuntu 13.10

-We support these services natively
+We support the following services natively -

 * MySQL
 * Postgres